outsidedav/swift/backend/kitura.md

 [Kitura](http://www.kitura.io) is a server-side Swift framework for building iOS backends and web applications.
 This framework creates REST APIs that can be invoked from the iOS application by using URLSession SDKs such as Alamofire, RestKit, or the [KituraKit](https://github.com/ibm-swift/kiturakit) SDK provided by Kitura itself.

-Kitura is able to integrate with all of the services and capabilities that are provided by {{site.data.keyword.cloud}}, including {{site.data.keyword. appid_short}}, {{site.data.keyword.mobilepushshort}}, and {{site.data.keyword.mobileanalytics_short}}, as well as databases, machine learning, and other services.
+Kitura is able to integrate with all of the services and features that are provided by {{site.data.keyword.cloud}}, including {{site.data.keyword. appid_short}}, {{site.data.keyword.mobilepushshort}}, and {{site.data.keyword.mobileanalytics_short}}, as well as databases, machine learning, and other services.
 Kitura can then be deployed and automatically scaled by using either of the Cloud Foundry or Docker (Kubernetes-based) platforms in {{site.data.keyword.cloud}}.

 Kitura provides a `kitura` [command line interface (CLI)](http://www.kitura.io/en/starter/gettingstarted.html) that simplifies creating, building, testing, and deploying Kitura applications.
 Applications that are built by using the Kitura CLI include full support for deploying to any cloud that supports Cloud Foundry, Docker, and Kubernetes technologies.
-However, if you are building specifically for {{site.data.keyword.cloud}}, it is recommended that you use either the IBM Apple Development Console in the browser or use the {{site.data.keyword.dev_cli_notm}}.
+However, if you are building specifically for {{site.data.keyword.cloud_notm}}, it is recommended to use the IBM Apple Development Console in the browser or use the {{site.data.keyword.dev_cli_notm}}.
 Additionally, while both methods share underlying technology, the Apple Development Console and the IBM Developer Tools create a hosted project and deployment pipeline for you, as well as provision the services that your application needs.

 ## Before you begin